- What you are looking for woodworking chisels?

 1. Pick the right brand.

-Quality chisels work with different wood types such as an Acacia or Teak.
-Certain brands of chisels have achieved excellent reputations among builders, DIY’ers, and hobbyists alike.
+Certain brands of chisels have achieved excellent reputations among carpenters, DIYers, and hobbyists alike.

 2. Consider the shaft material.
 (Steel vs wood)

 Most longtime woodworkers prefer chisels with wooden handles.
-Well-made wooden-handled chisels tend to be well-balanced and easy-to-use.
-The best of them simply feel good in the hands and are nice to look at too.
+Well-made wooden-handled chisels tend to be well-balanced, and easy to use.

 If you plan on doing a lot of work involving house building and demolition you must get a chisel with a built-in metal striking plate.